pexip/os-nghttp2/doc/sources/nghttpx-howto.rst

 protocol selection will be done via ALPN or NPN.

 To turn off encryption on frontend connection, use ``no-tls`` keyword in :option:`--frontend` option.
-In this case, SPDY protocol is not available even if spdylay library is liked to nghttpx.
 HTTP/2 and HTTP/1 are available on the frontend, and an HTTP/1 connection can be upgraded to HTTP/2 using HTTP Upgrade.
 Starting HTTP/2 connection by sending HTTP/2 connection preface is also supported.

 nghttpx can listen on multiple frontend addresses.
 This is achieved by using multiple :option:`--frontend` options.
 For each frontend